FTBpro/go-workshop/README.md

 #### Goal
 Build and run
 #### Description
-Write a go progeam which prints "hello world"
+Write a go program which prints "hello world"
 ***
 ### Exercise 1
 #### Goal